simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 We arrived at the scout centre, and kudos to Rouven, found a wonderful grove of trees tucked away, perfect for some sneaky camping.
 Simon left us to it with a fond farewell and I hope a little more inspiration to bike pack himself.
 I'd love one day to see him again on the road, with a tailback of beeping cars in tow, and big smile on his face.

-Our spot in the scout's camping grounds
+Rouven having dinner at our spot in the scout's camping grounds
 <img src="/career-breaking/assets/images/IMG_20230407_201541145.jpeg" class="img-responsive">

 We set off early, 9am, next day after a better night's sleep.
 The next destination was unknown exactly, but all we had to do was follow the route 1 route and arrive somewhere just shy of Aberdeen.
 The day passed by nicely.
 At some point mid morning I realised that traveling like this, by bike, was now my new favourite way to get around.
 I have no explicit reason why, but it's hard to ignore the perpetually pleasant feeling that comes from gliding around on a well functioning bicycle.